floooh/floooh.github.io/_posts/2025-05-19-sokol-gfx-compute-ms2.md

 ---
 layout: post
-title: The sokol-gfx Compute Milestone 2 update
+title: The sokol-gfx 'compute milestone 2' update
 ---

 In a couple of days I will merge the next breaking sokol_gfx.h update (aka the `compute-ms2`